 Most Successful Champion Hurdle Jockeys

 The ‘70’s are often considered to be the golden era of the race with the likes of Persian War (joint most wins with 3 in total; 68, 69 and 70), Night Nurse, Monskfield and several others all winning in this time.
 In more recent times the likes of Annie Power, Hurricane Fly and Jezki have all been successful.
-Ruby Walsh is the most successful jockey in the race with 4 wins and the current purse for the race was £400,000 in 2017.
+Barry Geraghty, Ruby Walsh and Tim Molony are the most successful jockeys in the race with 4 wins each and the purse for the race was £450,000 in 2023.

 Queen Mother Champion Chase